 Referral and Appointment

-We work in close collaboration with the UCLA Sleep Disorders Center.
-If you would like to be evaluated for treatment at the UCLA Insomnia Clinic, please ask your current treating physician to refer you to one of the UCLA Sleep Disorders Center sites throughout the Los Angeles area (Westwood, Santa Monica, and Torrance).
+We work in close collaboration with UCLA Sleep Medicine.
+If you would like to be evaluated for treatment at the UCLA Insomnia Clinic, please ask your current treating physician to refer you to one of the UCLA Sleep Medicine sites throughout the Los Angeles area (Westwood, Santa Monica, and Torrance).

 If your doctor is not affiliated with UCLA, the referral can be made using the UCLA Physician Referral Service (call, fax, or email):

 The UCLA Insomnia Clinic provides behavioral treatments for insomnia that do not involve medications.
 Sleeping medications can be beneficial in the short term but can cause adverse effects and may not properly treat insomnia in the long term.
 For example, Cognitive Behavioral Therapy for Insomnia (CBT-I), a behavioral treatment, is the first-line treatment as recommended by the American College of Physicians with proven short- and long-term efficacy.
 Additionally, we have studied Mindfulness-Based Behavioral Therapy for Insomnia (MBBT-I), and our research shows that this behavioral treatment is also efficacious with a good patient acceptability (click the links above for more information on CBT-I and MBBT-I).

 Our clinic provides: